Our information security

 You must understand and document our IP ranges.

-Where applicable, you must maintain clear documentation recording the security related responsibilities remaining with Highways England and those which are with a supplier or contractor.
+Where applicable, you must maintain clear documentation recording the security related responsibilities remaining with National Highways and those which are with a supplier or contractor.

 For our endpoints:

 You should account for all end-user devices and removable media.